flavioaiello/swarm-router/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/flavioaiello/sni-router.svg?style=for-the-badge)](https://hub.docker.com/r/flavioaiello/sni-router/)

 # SNI-Router
 Very lean dynamic traffic router based on alpine linux and haproxy, optionally with encryption passtrough based on X.509 mutual auth.

-For a more sophisticated setup you could either derive from this image and extend it with a replicated KVS and Keepalived or use Traefik.io.
+## Deprecation notice
+Docker swarm mode makes it easy to publish services using the `flavioaiello/sni-proxy` image.
+This one is for single node use only and will not be enhanced to work with docker swarm mode.

 ## Scope
 This docker container is inspired by jwilder's nginx automatic reverse proxy and is using his docker-gen library to generate configuration files up to the actual docker runtime.